 After all the cardiologist’s test the bottom line is: vasovagal syncope.
 Some people faint when they see blood, others when they encounter a need.
 Me?
 I’m just special.
 LOL Since I’m a former software engineer, I’ll just blame faulty coding. ;-) Will it happen again?
 Who knows?
 But at least we know that it wasn’t a stroke or another issue that was equally dangerous.
 During that cardiac workup the doc found a minor issue they'll be monitoring, so this is all good news.

 Portugal channels a ton of money into their healthcare system, and like most countries with universal healthcare, more is always needed.
 There can be lengthy wait times if you're having a routine procedure done.
 Still, from what we experienced the level of care was equal to, and in some cases, exceeded what we’d find in America.
-Even more astonishing, we did not walk out of that hospital thousands of dollars poorer.
+Even more astonishing, we did not walk out of that hospital thousands of euros (or dollars) poorer.

 Because of this we smile even wider now when we pay sales taxes here, even the 23% on wine and their delicious desserts, knowing that the country supports their citizens with public services such as this.